What’s on your calendar for the New Year?

 Using dry-erase markers, I color code the calendar with these categories:

-- Major events, such as Art Biz Breakthrough
+- Major events, such as an Art Biz Success live workshop

 - Program launches